boazbk/tcs/lec_04_code_and_data.md

 This concept finds immense use in all areas of computing, from scripting languages to machine learning, but it is fair to say that we haven't yet fully mastered it.
 Many security exploits involve cases such as "buffer overflows" when attackers manage to inject code where the system expected only "passive" data (see [XKCDmomexploitsfig](){.ref}).
 The relation between code and data reaches beyond the realm of electronic computers.
-For example, DNA can be thought of as both a program and data (in the words of Schrödinger, who wrote before DNA's discovery a book that inspired Watson and Crick, DNA is both "architect's plan and builder's craft").
+For example, DNA can be thought of as both a program and data (in the words of Schrödinger, who wrote before the discovery of DNA's structure a book that inspired Watson and Crick, DNA is both "architect's plan and builder's craft").

 ![As illustrated in this xkcd cartoon, many exploits, including buffer overflow, SQL injections, and more, utilize the blurry line between "active programs" and "static strings".](../figure/exploits_of_a_mom.png){#XKCDmomexploitsfig .margin  }